spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding.md

 The following steps are taken by the operator:

 1. Do a final check of the merchant's public profile, products, and offer quality.
-2. Activate merchants and approve products and offers in the Back Office.
+2. [Activate merchants](/docs/pbc/all/merchant-management/{{site.version}}/marketplace/manage-in-the-back-office/manage-merchants.html#activating-and-deactivating-merchants) and [approve products](/docs/marketplace/user/merchant-portal-user-guides/{{site.version}}/products/concrete-products/managing-marketplace-concrete-product.html#activating-and-deactivating-a-concrete-product) and [offers](/docs/marketplace/user/back-office-user-guides/{{site.version}}/marketplace/offers/managing-merchant-product-offers.html#approving-or-denying-offers) in the Back Office.
-3. Optional: Activate an approve products and offers through the data importer.
+3. Optional: Activate and approve products and offers through the data importer.
 4. Optional: To optimize the product and offer approval process, define specific rules per merchant.

 {% info_block infoBox %}